eraevous/Cognitive-Scaffolding/purpose_files/core.vectorstore.faiss_store.purpose.md

 - Load existing indexes from disk on initialization.
 - Accepts a `dim` parameter and warns if a stored index exists with a different dimension.
+- Numeric IDs are resolved back to filenames via `id_map.json` written by the embedding step.

 ### 📥 Inputs & 📤 Outputs
 | Direction | Name  | Type | Brief Description |